st1vms/py-munkres/README.md

 ## Contributing

 This repository is in the early stages of development and requires thorough testing, particularly for edge cases.
 Contributions are highly welcome and will help us move toward a stable release.
+When creating a pull request, please point your changes to the latest dev-* branch.

 ## References